Exhibit Rules & Regulation for the TEES Turbomachinery Laboratory at Texas A&M University

-The Texas A&M Engineering Experiment Station Turbomachinery Laboratory (TL) is responsible for all organization and management of symposia.
-The term “management” as used herein shall be construed to mean TL management, its officers, committees, employees, or agents acting for it in the management of the event.
+The term “management” as used herein shall be construed to mean the show management, its officers, committees, employees, or agents acting for it in the management of the exposition.

 Symposia bylaws state that exhibits of services or equipment of interest to rotating equipment, fluid handling as well as all components and auxiliary users may be presented.
 Exhibits shall be tasteful and consistent with vendor etiquette guidelines and the Texas A&M University System’s policies of non-discrimination based on race, religion, or sex.
 The Turbomachinery Laboratory has the right to refuse any company participation if the exhibit does not appear to meet the standards set forth.